Royal IHC considers the security of its systems to be critical. However, weak spots may arise.

 - We will strive to resolve the vulnerability as quickly as possible and will keep you informed of the progress made in remedying it.

 - We will treat your report confidentially and will not share your personal details with third parties without your authorisation, unless required to do so in order to comply with a legal obligation.

 - Anonymous or pseudonymous reporting is possible.
 You should be aware that in such cases we cannot contact you concerning the steps taken, progress in stopping the leak, publication or the possible reward for the report.

 - We would like to be involved in any publication of the vulnerability after it has been resolved.
 If you wish, we will credit you as having discovered the vulnerability when issuing our report.

 Royal IHC currently does not have an active bounty program.
-However, exceptions will be made at our own discretion for particularly valuable reports, but do not credit or reward reports about issues that can be found with online scanners or repeat reports.
+We make exceptions at our own discretion for particularly valuable reports, but do not credit or reward reports about issues that can be found with online scanners or repeat reports.